ruderngespra/logit-js/README.md

 ### Install

-Logit is available as an npm package.
+Logit is available as an npm package:

 ```
 $ npm install logit-js